jroeland/teapot/README.md

     Content-Type: text/html; charset=utf-8
     Connection: keep-alive
     X-Frame-Options: SAMEORIGIN

+## Admin Interface
+To facitilate operations, the admin site is available.
+To login to the admin interface, go to /admin/
+- Username: admin
+- Password: teapotapi

 ## The Author
 Teapot was designed and developed by Jaime Roeland in 2016.